aaronshiu/mangasee-vol-scrape/README.md

 # How to use
 1) Specify a download location for MangaSee content/main directory to work from i.e. "D:/Mangas".
 Be sure to change *line 17* to reflect this path.

-2a) Download the geckodriver executable browser (Firefox-driver) from: https://github.com/mozilla/geckodriver/releases i.e. geckodriver-v0.30.0-win64.zip.
+2) Download the geckodriver executable browser (Firefox-driver) from: https://github.com/mozilla/geckodriver/releases i.e. geckodriver-v0.30.0-win64.zip.

-2b) Unzip the executable file to a path of your choice i.e. "D:/Documents/geckodriver.exe", and be sure to change *line 19* to reflect this path.
+3) Unzip the executable file to a path of your choice i.e. "D:/Documents/geckodriver.exe", and be sure to change *line 19* to reflect this path.

-3a) Install Gallery-dl from: https://github.com/mikf/gallery-dl. *Tested with Chocolatey* 3b) Make sure that *gallery-dl* is a Windows PATH Environment Variable i.e. if you type *gallery-dl --help* in PowerShell, it produces "usage: gallery-dl.exe [OPTION]...
+4) Install Gallery-dl from: https://github.com/mikf/gallery-dl. *Tested with Chocolatey*

+5) Make sure that *gallery-dl* is a Windows PATH Environment Variable i.e. if you type *gallery-dl --help* in PowerShell, it produces "usage: gallery-dl.exe [OPTION]...
 URL..."

-4a) Clone/download KindleComicConverter (KCC): https://github.com/ciromattia/kcc and extract the archive to a location if not already unzipped, change *line 19* to reflect the path to the *kcc-c2e.py* file.
+6) Clone/download KindleComicConverter (KCC): https://github.com/ciromattia/kcc and extract the archive to a location if not already unzipped, change *line 19* to reflect the path to the *kcc-c2e.py* file.

-4b) As of this commit, modify *line 258* in "kcc/kindlecomicconverter/image.py" as I came across an error when executing KCC conversion,
+7) As of this commit, modify *line 258* in "kcc/kindlecomicconverter/image.py" as I came across an error when executing KCC conversion,
       From: "self.image = ImageOps.autocontrast(Image.eval(self.image, lambda a: 255 * (a / 255.) ** gamma))"
       To: "self.image = ImageOps.autocontrast(Image.eval(self.image, lambda a: int(255 * (a / 255.) ** gamma)))"
       Essentially, wrapping the "255 * (a / 255.) ** gamma" lambda function in an "int()"... **https://github.com/ciromattia/kcc/issues/406**

-5) Search for a particular piece of content (that is hosted on MangaSee) with a **TYPICAL WIKIPEDIA PAGE for a volume-chapter table (see issue 2)**
+8) Search for a particular piece of content (that is hosted on MangaSee) with a **TYPICAL WIKIPEDIA PAGE for a volume-chapter table (see issue 2)**

-6) After the program takes the search query, scrapes MangaSee for the query, downloads the specified content through Gallery-dl, sorts the main chapters and side-chapters based on the Wikipedia table, archives the directory into .CBZ and converts to .MOBI through KindleComicConverter, you can transfer the .MOBI files left in the download/storage location to your Kindle, either manually or through the widely-used Calibre e-book manager: https://github.com/kovidgoyal/calibre.
+9) After the program takes the search query, scrapes MangaSee for the query, downloads the specified content through Gallery-dl, sorts the main chapters and side-chapters based on the Wikipedia table, archives the directory into .CBZ and converts to .MOBI through KindleComicConverter, you can transfer the .MOBI files left in the download/storage location to your Kindle, either manually or through the widely-used Calibre e-book manager: https://github.com/kovidgoyal/calibre.

-(Optional: DuckDuckGo was chosen as the search engine because it is quite privacy-oriented, but you can modify *line 22* to use any other search engine of choice, i.e. Google, because... well...
-DuckDuckGo uses Bing... ._.)
+10. Optional: DuckDuckGo was chosen as the search engine because it is quite privacy-oriented, but you can modify *line 22* to use any other search engine of choice, i.e. Google, because... well...
+DuckDuckGo uses Bing! ._.

 # Known issues